 "Thanks.
 That's better than what most people say about me."

-STOPPED HERE

 Chapter twenty-eight

-Mr. Burns slammed the receiver down.
+Mr. Burns slammed the receiver into its cradle.
 The police told him to lock their doors and be vigilant, and they would make out a report and keep an eye out for any trouble.
 A lot of good that will do.
 But it was his daughter that sent his blood pressure into overdrive.
 He couldn't believe she'd deliberately put Darci in danger, but the evidence said otherwise.
 When he confronted her, she said it was meant to give Darci a more thrilling ride, not to hurt her.
 A tender hug and smooth apology got her off the hook once again.

 Darci woke up early and poured herself a bowl of Corn Flakes.
 She tugged at her hair, trying to make sense of what happened out on the water.
 Ryker barely left her side after the accident, bringing her dinner and picking her a basket of wildflowers.
 He kept his voice calm when he explained what happened, but the look in his eyes was clearthat was no accident.
 Why would Brynn do that to me?
 What have I ever done to her?
-She pondered that for a while, concluding that it may have backfired on Brynn, as it was pushing her and Ryker closer and leaving Brynn out in the cold.
+She concluded that it may have backfired on Brynn, as it was pushing her and Ryker closer and leaving Brynn out in the cold.

 Now that her leg was almost healed, she thought about heading into the woods to resume her search.
 One night, when she was ten, she heard her mother crying downstairs.
 She snuck out of her room and hid behind the railing at the top of the stairs.
 Her mother and father were on the couch, his hand stroking her back.
 Kathy's shoulders shook as she buried her head in his shoulder, mumbling something about a carving in a big red maple in the woods near Camp Chickadee and an assault that took place there.
 She also mentioned a large boulder.
 Darci couldn't make out anything else and quietly returned to her room.
 She came close to asking her father what happened, but never mustered the courage to bring up the subject.